-- 14.12.
-The following correction factors willshall be applied to the sum of the initial and the complementary allocation as per paragraphs 98 to 1311 in order to top-upincrease, where appropriate, the allocation for a particular CPC: - a) real fishing interest, measured by having an active fleet or a FDP and under implementation; - a) contribution to the effective conservation and management of fishery resources, including the provision of accurate and timely data and effective through: - b) Effective monitoring, control, surveillance and enforcement; - 1. the record of compliance with the IOTC conservation and management measures under the Agreement, including effective monitoring, control, surveillance and enforcement, as evidenced by a_IOTC compliance score of more than [exceeding 80%];%;
+- 12. The following correction factors shall be applied to the sum of the initial and the complementary allocation as per paragraphs 8 to 11 in order to increase, where appropriate, the allocation for a particular CPC: - a) Contribution to the effective conservation and management of fishery resources, through: - 1.
+Effective monitoring, control, surveillance and enforcement as evidenced by a IOTC compliance score exceeding 80%; - 2.
+Provision of accurate and timely data; - 3.
+Contributions both in kind and through the provision of financial support to the conduct of scientific research with respect to fishery resources and the public dissemination of the results of such research - 4. contribution to capacity building in developing coastal States;

-- c) the contribution of the fisheries for the stocks regulated by IOTC to the national food security/needs, domestic consumption, income resulting from exports, and employment; - d) the interests of artisanal, subsistence and small-scale coastal fisheries; - e) the public and/or private sector investments made in the tuna sector, and the weight of imports of tuna products on economies and on the global consumption of tuna products; - 2. contributionProvision of accurate and timely data; - 4.3.Contributions both in kind and through the provision of financial support to the conduct of scientific research with respect to fishery resources and the public dissemination of the results of such research; - 2.4. contribution to capacity building in developing coastal States. - 15.1.
-Cooperating non-contracting Parties will be eligible for a maximum of 80% of its TAC as per paragraphs 9 to 13.
-Downwards revision of the TAC to Cooperating non-Contracting Parties shall lead to a proportional adjustment amongst CPCs on the basis of their final allocation. - b) The correction Development and social factors shall comprise at , including: - 1. the needs of subsistence, small-scale and artisanal fishers, who are mainly dependent on fishing for the IOTC stocks; - 2. the maximum [6]% of the overall allocation plus any left-over allocations as a result of decreases needs of coastal states whose economies are overwhelmingly dependent on the exploitation of marine living resources in terms of for example employment and income resulting from exports; - 3. the allocations as a result of vulnerability of developing coastal states, and notably LDC, in whose area of national jurisdiction the applications ITOC stock also occur and who are dependent on the exploitation of marine living resources, including for meeting nutritional requirements contribution of the correction their population or parts thereof. - c) Fishery-related issues and trade factors, including: - 1. real fishing interest as evidenced by fishing patterns and fishing practices by an active fleet or a FDP under implementation; - 2. the public and/or private sector investments made in the tuna sector; - 3. the weight of imports of tuna products on a CPCs economy. - 16.13.
-Each individual correction factor in paragraph 14 above.
-12 shall be weighted at 1/3.
+b) Development and social factors, including:

+- 1. the needs of subsistence, small-scale and artisanal fishers, who are mainly dependent on fishing for the IOTC stocks; - 2. the needs of coastal states whose economies are overwhelmingly dependent on the exploitation of marine living resources in terms of for example employment and income resulting from exports; - 3. the vulnerability of developing coastal states, and notably LDC, in whose area of national jurisdiction the ITOC stock also occur and who are dependent on the exploitation of marine living resources, including for meeting nutritional requirements contribution of their population or parts thereof.

+c) Fishery-related issues and trade factors, including:

+- 1. real fishing interest as evidenced by fishing patterns and fishing practices by an active fleet or a FDP under implementation; - 2. the public and/or private sector investments made in the tuna sector; - 3. the weight of imports of tuna products on a CPCs economy. - 13.
+Each individual correction factor in paragraph 12 shall be weighted at 1/3.
 The application of the correction factors can't result in an increase of the total TAC.